 How to Vermin Proof Your Shed

-Constructing your shed from the right materials is a good first step to prevent vermin from making their way inside.
-Use wall and roof sheeting that fits together well and doesn’t crack or warp which would otherwise give vermin an opportunity to squeeze through; this is the first line of defence against pests.
+Constructing your new shed from the right materials is a good first step to prevent vermin from making their way inside.
+Use roof and wall sheeting that fits together well and doesn’t crack or warp which would otherwise give vermin an opportunity to squeeze through; this is the first line of defence against pests.

 A good design will account for these issues in advance and is a much better technique for preventing vermin access than patching up issues post-construction.